Communities are waiting on billions in disaster funding from the Trump administration

 When Adele Montgomery built her house in Placerville more than 40 years ago, wildfires didn't cross her mind.
 But as California's wildfire seasons have grown increasingly destructive in recent years, she's started working to make her home safer.

-"You can see it's really beautiful and tree-lined," Montgomery says, walking in her backyard in the foothills of the Sierra Nevada mountains.
+"You can see it's really beautiful and tree-lined," Montgomery says, walking in her backyard in the foothills of the Sierra Nevada.
 "They say if a fire starts behind us, that it'll go straight down into the city of Placerville because of all the trees."

 Montgomery has already trimmed tree branches away from her house and cleared the brush around it, creating what's known as defensible space.
 The biggest vulnerability is the aging, wooden deck surrounding her home, which wildfire resilience officer Harlow spots right away on a recent visit.